HuidaeCho/foss4g-2021-r.topmodel-workshop/docs/source/calibration.rst

    :align: center
    :width: 75%

-It took me about 2 minutes.
+It took me about 2 minutes to populate `the sim directory <https://github.com/HuidaeCho/foss4g-2021-r.topmodel-workshop/raw/master/data/sim>`_.

 What is your best NSE ``1-min(obj)``?
 I got 0.8035311.